GVR Report cover South East Asia Telehealth Market Size, Share & Trends Report

 Type Insights

 For instance, in April 2021, GDEX Bhd announced its collaboration with DOC2US and Alpro Pharmacy, to provide easy medication delivery services by secure and real-time tracking of medication.
-On the other hand, the patients segment is anticipated to register the fastest growth during the forecast period owing to increasing tech-friendly users and active users on telemedicine platforms.
+On the other hand, the patients segment is anticipated to register significant growth during the forecast period owing to increasing tech-friendly users and active users on telemedicine platforms.
 Furthermore, telemedicine services have successfully overcome the communication gap between healthcare professionals and patients.
 Lastly, these services have enhanced healthcare accessibility and reduced patient healthcare expenditure.

 Country Insights

-Indonesia dominated the market and accounted for the largest revenue share of 25.2% in 2020, owing to widespread adoption of telehealth services amidst the ongoing Covid-19 pandemic.
+Indonesia had significant revenue share of the market in 2022, owing to widespread adoption of telehealth services amidst the Covid-19 pandemic.
 Favorable government policies and initiatives are supporting the growth in Indonesia.
 In addition, increasing investments by private and public players in this field is boosting the market growth.
+For instance, in in April 2021, Halodoc, a healthcare startup based in Indonesia announced its successful fundraising of USD 80 million, which will be used to expand Halodoc’s services and technology-based solutions in the country.

-For instance, In November 2020, Alodokter announced successful fundraising from MDI Ventures.
+Similarly, in November 2020, Alodokter announced successful fundraising from MDI Ventures.
 The funding is an extension of its previous USD 33.0 million Series C funding raised in October 2019.
 The company aims at utilizing the funding for scaling up its ability to deliver as per expectations of Indonesian users and enhancing its digital health platform to be more accessible, robust, and affordable.
 Moreover, the shortage of healthcare professionals in Indonesia and the growing demand for quality care is expected to positively impact the growth.
+For instance, according to the WHO, in 2021, medical doctors per 10,000 population were just 6.95 in Indonesia.

-In addition, Indonesia is anticipated to register the fastest growth during the forecast period owing to the increasing deployment of telemedicine services, increasing prevalence of chronic diseases, and rising healthcare costs.
+In addition, Indonesia is anticipated to register significant growth during the forecast period owing to the increasing deployment of telemedicine services, increasing prevalence of chronic diseases, and rising healthcare costs.
 Lastly, the presence of key players like Haldoc and Alodokter witnessed a significant hike in their telemedicine and teleconsultation services during the Covid-19 pandemic.

 Key Companies & Market Share Insights

-• Halodoc
+• HALODOC

-• Doc2Us
+• Grab

-• MyDoc Pte Ltd
+• MyDoc Pte.
+Ltd.

 • Doctor Anywhere Pte Ltd.

-• TeleMe
+• Teleme

 • DoctorOnCall